Working paper · exploratory v1

 - Bifurcation in physiology

-- Median threat fixed-point activation transitions sharply at p* ≈ 0.6.
-A candidate personalised stress-reactivity threshold.
+- Median threat fixed-point activation transitions sharply at p* ≈ 0.6, suggesting a candidate personalized stress-reactivity threshold to test empirically.

 Falsifiable predictions